 Consumer preferences, in many ways, have always reflected something amounting to genius — at least from the perspective of having an inherent, as opposed to learned, ability to recognize what is and what isn't.
 When music, like other artistic endeavors, is really and truly great, there is bound to be popular acclaim.
 By the same token, when music is mediocre, it goes nowhere.
 Music is often very good, but not catchy enough for you to want to listen to it all day or while cruising down a highway.
 Either way, a consumer knows what's up.

-It is the same for literature, for fashion, for any of the arts and many of the crafts.
-It is also true for wines, which are not just crafted or manufactured products, but also the culmination of a considerable amount of thought, time and effort devoted to meticulously cultivated plants.
+It is the same for literature, fashion, the arts, and many crafts.
+It is also true for wines, which are not just crafted or manufactured products, but also the culmination of a considerable amount of thought, time, and effort devoted to meticulously cultivated plants.
 A perfect blend, in that sense, of not just art and science, but also hardscrabble farming.
 In the end, a wine must be appealing, and it is the most appealing wines that end up being what we demand the most.
 Ultimately, this also determines what is actually planted the most in vineyards.

 Name that Lodi Zinfandel specialist! (from left-right/top-bottom: McCay Cellars' Mike McCay, Harney Lane Winery's Kyle Lerner, Michael David Winery and Mettler Family Vineyards' Adam Mettler, St. Amant Winery's Stuart Spencer, and Maley Bros.'s Todd Maley)